This blog post is all about the best things to do in Salem, Massachusetts during Halloween.

 The house is a national historic landmark and you may have heard of the book of the same name, written by Nathaniel Hawthorne in 1851.

-Known as one of America’s most beloved historic homes, it boasts an amazing view of the harbour and you can also take a tour of the house – but this will cost you $30, something we chose not to do on our trip.
+Known as one of America’s most beloved historic homes, it boasts an amazing view of the harbour and you can also take a tour of the house.

 There are a few walking tours on offer in Salem, but the most popular seem to be History and Hauntings of Salem Guided Walking Tour and the Salem Night Ghost Tour which I think would be my top two picks for sure!